santisbon/reference/src/rpi.md

 static domain_name_servers=[DNS IP]
 [static or inform] ip_address=[STATIC IP ADDRESS YOU WANT]/24
 ```
-`inform` means that the Raspberry Pi will attempt to get the IP address you requested, but if it's not available, it will choose another.
+`inform` means that the Pi will attempt to get the IP address you requested, but if it's not available, it will choose another.
 If you use `static`, it will have no IP v4 address at all if the requested one is in use.

 Save the file and `sudo reboot`.
 From now on, upon each boot, the Pi will attempt to obtain the static ip address you requested.

-You could also set your router to manually assign the static IP to the Raspberry Pi under its DHCP settings e.g. LAN, DHCP server.
+You could also set your router to manually assign the static IP to the Pi under its DHCP settings e.g. LAN, DHCP server.

 ## To set it up as a DNS server
-1. Install and configure a DNS Server e.g. DNSmasq or Pi-Hole on the Raspberry Pi.
+1. Install and configure a DNS Server e.g. DNSmasq or Pi-Hole on the Pi.
-2. Change your router’s DNS settings to point to the Raspberry Pi.
+2. Change your router’s DNS settings to point to the Pi.
 Log in to your router's admin interface and look for DNS e.g. in LAN, DHCP Server.
-Set the primary DNS server to the IP of your Raspberry Pi and make sure it's the only DNS server.
-The Raspberry Pi will handle upstream DNS services.
+Set the primary DNS server to the IP of your Pi and make sure it's the only DNS server.
+The Pi will handle upstream DNS services.

 ## Remote GUI access

-Now you'll need a VNC viewer on your laptop to connect to the Raspberry Pi using the graphical interface.
+Now you'll need a VNC viewer on your laptop to connect to the Pi using the graphical interface.
 ```zsh
 brew install --cask vnc-viewer
 ```